808 Gallery

 Artistry in the heart of campus

-The 808 Gallery at BU has invited the public to see ongoing rotating exhibitions featuring all ranges of mediums and artists, BU School of Visual Arts‘ showcase exhibitions, large-scale group shows, and solo exhibitions.
+The 6,000 sq. ft gallery hosts ongoing rotating exhibitions featuring all ranges of mediums and artists, from BU School of Visual Arts’ thesis exhibitions to large-scale group shows, and solo exhibitions.

 808 Gallery is located in BU’s Fuller Building at 808 Commonwealth Avenue in Boston.
 While you visit the gallery, be sure to check out the rest of the building.
 The main hallway features art installations created by our very own School of Visual Arts students.
 Here’s an example of a two-part installation from 2020, titled, What Inspires You.